- Posted September 30, 2019

 Our website offers a free and instant life insurance quote.
 Simply enter a few details about yourself and your life insurance desires and we will give you a quote!

 It can be difficult to find an insurance agent that is in favor of your best interest.
-Two of our advisors at Tenpath Financial Group, Craig Breitsprecher and Andrew Komarow are CFP® Professionals that are committed t acting in your best interest.
+At Tenpath Financial Group, Andrew Komarow is a CFP® Professionals committed to acting in your best interest.
 They have experience working with many different insurance companies as independent agents and are dedicated to find a policy that works for you.

 Visit our website http://www.tenpathfinancial.com to obtain your free quote or contact us today at (860) 606-0977 or (860) 815-9041.